 CAUTION Use proper lifting techniques, notably using your legs force.
-Do not attempt to lift the either end of the vehicle if it is above your limits.
+Do not attempt to lift the rear of vehicle if it is above your limits.

 Make sure tether cord cap is removed before standing in front the vehicle, getting close to the track or rear suspension components.